heemsec/heemsec/README.md

 Building a foundation in cybersecurity.

 ## Currently Working On
-- Google Cybersecurity Professional Certificate
+- INFOSEC Introduction to Python
 - CompTIA Security+ (SY0-701)
 - TryHackMe